willnationsdev/deconstructing-godot/gdscript_to_cpp/episodes/episode_1.md

         ```

 - C++:
+    - Supports inner classes.
-    - Be careful, ~ "bad practice".
+    - Multiple scripts?
+Be careful, ~ "bad practice".
+Allowances...
-    - Would it make sense to include one class and not the other?
+        - Use one and not others?
+No. Interconnected classes.
+Use one == all.

             ```cpp
             // `/core/script_language.h`
             class ScriptServer {
                 // ScriptLanguage array
             };
             class Script : public Resource {
                 // ScriptLanguage instance
                 // ScriptInstance instance
             };
             class ScriptInstance {
                 // Object instance
                 // Script instance
             };
             class ScriptLanguage {
                 // Can generate Script template
                 // Can debug ScriptInstance
             };
             ```

-        Interconnected classes.
-Use one, you use them all.

         - Use inner classes if require custom data structures for class

             ```cpp
             // `/scene/resources/tile_set.h`
             class TileSet : public Resource {
             public:
                 // Belongs to TileSet, but...
                 // - is built by TileSetEditorPlugin.
                 // - is accessed by TileMap for rendering calculations.
                 // Passed to TileSet for configuring TileData instances. struct ShapeData {
                     // dimensions, position, etc.
                 };
             private:
                 // Managed internally by TileSet.
 Holds all data about a tile. struct TileData {
                     // ShapeData array, name, collision/occlusion/navigation polygon
                 };
             };
             ```